-“You are bypassing the issue because he scares you too.
-But I refuse to let things like Zerubbabel’s silly visions challenge my position.”
-He threw his shoulders back and met his tutor’s gaze.
+“You’re bypassing the issue because he scares you too.
+But I refuse to let things like Zerubbabel’s silly visions keep me from being king.”
+He threw back his shoulders and met his tutor’s gaze.
 “I’m going to keep Babylon the axis of the world, just like my grandfather has.”

 Nintu forced a smile he didn’t feel.
 The boy needed his encouragement.
 There had to be something he could say to make the young prince feel better.
 Then it came.
 “I’m sure you will.”
 He kept his voice steadier than he felt.
-“You are strong-willed enough to stand against the most worthy opponent, and a direct descendent of the priests and kings of Babylon.
-All you need is to believe it, and stop throwing these useless temper tantrums.”
+“You are strong-willed enough to stand against the worthiest opponent, and a direct descendent of the priests and kings of Babylon.
+All you need is to believe it and stop throwing these useless temper tantrums.”

 Seeing Belshazzar’s face relax, he smiled.
 It had worked.
 Nintu heaved a sigh of relief.
 “There is no reason for you to keep fretting about Zerubbabel’s visions somehow affecting your life.”